18105 Matt Hanson Ironman Texas Blog 700×394

 MH: I think that IRONMAN either needed to accept the record or get rid of records all together.
 I actually took quite a bit of flack from my fellow pros for not fighting openly right away.
 I tried to toe the line and not feed the controversy (maybe I left all of the fight I had in me on the course!).

-If you take the record away, you are telling everyone who completed the course that they are essential NOT IRONMAN finishers.
+If you take the record away, you are telling everyone who completed the course that they are essentially NOT full-distance triathlon finishers.
 Regardless of whether you agree or not, IRONMAN made the decision that the course is within variance so the record will count.
 That means the record is attached to me, so I might as well own it.
 If you feel the need to put an asterisk by it, be my guest.

 SL: As a pro triathlete in the spotlight at the moment for both a world-record performance and the controversy around the race organizer’s running of the race, how are you feeling overall and how does this additional stress/excitement/frustration play into your own recovery and current training?